wildpeaches/Wild-Peaches.github.io/Pages/table-of-contents.md

 ### 2024

+- [The Case of the Prime Suspect](https://wildpeaches.xyz/blog/the-case-of-the-prime-suspect/) - Your PI license to snoop
 - [The Big Squish Theory - Part II](https://wildpeaches.xyz/blog/the-big-squish-theory-part-ii/) - Models, Mangles and Meshes
 - [The Goldfish Conjecture](https://wildpeaches.xyz/blog/the-goldfish-conjecture/) - Some fishy statistics
 - [Stefan-Boltzmann Revisited](https://wildpeaches.xyz/blog/stefan-boltzmann-revisited/) - Limits to Growth with Physics